 This made me reflect on climate action, part of the Social Development Goals (SDGs) of UN, which are vastly discussed at the Forum.
 Here are the SDG's.

 Climate change was also an important part of the Forum’s closing speech of Dean Ilian Mihov.
 A macroeconomics professor himself, Ilian referred to William Nordhaus who received the Nobel prize in 2018 "for integrating climate change into long-run macroeconomic analysis".
 Here is the home page of Nordhaus.
 Here is Wikipedia.

-The Dean also emphasized the need for a new social contract and new norms as well as the need to accelerate the impact and pace of change.
-Here is my key take away:
+The Dean also emphasised the need for a new social contract and new norms as well as the need to accelerate the impact and pace of change.
+Here is my key takeaway:

 I am looking forward to welcoming the next generation of INSEAD talent to our campuses where SDG’s are an essential part of their impact model and purpose!

 Zeynep Flouret is a member of the Employer Engagement team in the Career Development Centre in INSEAD covering the Financial Services and Fintech in Europe and Americas.
 She has worked as a lawyer advising international clients in the M&A and project finance space before joining INSEAD.